About

 Our mission is to promote the art and science of equine rehabilitation, this will be achieved by:

-- Educating professions in the principles and practical application of equine rehabilitation
+• Educating professions in the principles and practical applications of equine rehabilitation

 Prerequisites